Lecture X - Programming Projects

 Idea 4: Web Dashboard Development

-- Design a user dashboard as web application
+- Design a complex dashboard as web application

 - Visualize some data or implement calculations